 When prospective adopter(s) have had their Registration of Interest (ROI) accepted by the agency, a number of checks need to take place.
 These are based on the Adoption Statutory Guidance (2013).

 - 6.1.1 Disclosure and Barring Service (DBS) - all members of the household over 18 must have a DBS.
 This must be returned and risk assessed as appropriate prior to any decision on suitability to progress to Stage Two of the process can be made.
-Where an applicant is not a British national, they will need to complete a paper form for their DBS; everyone else can use the portal which we provide details of.
-DBS checks need to be updated every 3 years.
-DBS checks are recorded on Mosaic under the Statutory Checks Workflow and in the Stage One Summary.
+DBS checks need to be updated every 3 years; they are recorded on Mosaic under the Statutory Checks Workflow and in the Stage One Summary.
 Under our data protection commitments we must not keep copies of DBS.

 It should be made clear that the prospective adopters will not be able to proceed to Stage Two where the criminal record checks identify them or an adult member of their household as having been convicted of a specified offence or Police caution in respect of a specified offence.